MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ### Create an empty version the source extension (Ext X v2)

-In this step, you create an new version of the source extension that doesn't contain any objects.
+In this step, you create a new version of the source extension that doesn't contain any objects.
 It only contains a `migration.json` file that points to **Ext Z**.

 1. In the source extension AL project, add a migration.json file that points to the ID of the transition extension **Ext Z**.